takeshape/takeshape-starter-api-indexing-auth0-shopify/README.md

       - **Save** the service.

 ### Recharge

+> NOTE: To add Recharge to your store, you must have payments properly configured in your settings.
+We encourage you to use Shopify Payments in test mode.
+Follow [the instructions from earlier in this readme](#setting-up-test-payments) to do so now.

 Now add Recharge your Shopify store, then configure the Recharge service in your TakeShape project.